How to Invoice a Customer in QuickBooks 2014

 When you do, QuickBooks displays a Create Invoices window.
 Note, however, that the Create Invoices window you see may not look exactly like the one shown.
 You can use more than one type of invoice form.
 You can also choose to customize an invoice form so that it perfectly matches your business requirements.

 Identify the customer and, if appropriate, the job.

 To do this, select the customer or customer and job combination from the Customer:Job drop-down list.
 Don’t worry about this job business if you aren’t familiar with it.

-You should, however, understand how customers work.
-You must identify the specific customer that you are invoicing.
-You do this by selecting the customer from the Customer:Job list.
+You must identify the specific customer you’re invoicing by selecting that customer from the Customer:Job list.
 If the customer is a new customer that you haven’t yet invoiced or described in the Customer List, enter a brief name for the customer — such as an abbreviation of the customer’s business name — in the Customer:Job list.

 Confirm or provide new invoice header information.

 After you identify the customer, QuickBooks fills out the Date, Invoice, Bill To, and possibly the Ship To fields.
 You probably don’t need to change any of this information.
-You should review the information shown in these boxes to make sure that it is correct.
+You should review the information shown in these boxes to make sure that it’s correct.

-For example, you wouldn’t typically invoice someone unless you have already shipped the product or the service has already been provided.
+For example, you typically wouldn’t invoice someone unless you’ve already shipped the product or provided the service.
 Therefore, you probably should confirm that the invoice date follows the product shipment date or the provision-of-service date.
 You may also want to confirm, for example, that the Ship To address is correct.